MionKit/mion/packages/router/README.md

 ## `Hooks`

-A route might require some extra data like authorization, preconditions, logging, etc...
-Hooks are auxiliary functions that get executed in order before or after the route. (hooks can require remote parameters or act as a bootstrap middleware with no params, mion has no concept of events so there is no distinction, hooks are just a function that gets 'hooked' into the execution path).
+A route might require some extra data like authorization, preconditions, logging, or some processing like body parsing, etc...
+Hooks are just auxiliary functions that get executed in order before or after a route.

+Hooks can require remote parameters or just acts as a middleware with no params, mion has no concept of middleware, plugin or anything similar, so there is no distinction.
+A hooks is just a function that gets 'hooked' into the execution path.
 Multiple Hooks can be executed on but only a single Route will be executed per remote call.

 Hooks can use `context.shared` to share data with other routes and hooks.
 The return value will be ignored unless `canReturnData` is set to true, in that case the returned value will be serialized in and sent back in the response body.